-In Mousehole Class, Year One and Year Two we use the Oxford Reading Tree to support early reading.
+In Mousehole Class, Year One and Year Two we use a range of books to support early reading.
 Children read daily and are assessed regularly to ensure they are reading appropriate levelled books.
+Each child has a phonically decodable reading book (I can read this book on my own) and a wider reading book to prompt discussion (We can read this book together).